emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 Most of this is covered in [RFC #176](https://rfcs.emberjs.com/id/0176-javascript-module-api)

-Unless otherwise state, there will not be usage-based decision on these, as they all exist under available imports today.
+Unless otherwise stated, there will not be usage-based decision on these, as they all exist under available imports today.

 |   | `Ember.` API | Use this instead |
 | - | ------------ | ---------------- |